 Final Expense insurance

-This type of plan covers more than your funeral costs, and the death benefit is paid to someone you choose, not your funeral home.
+Final Expense Whole Life insurance covers more than your funeral costs, and the death benefit is paid to someone you choose, not your funeral home.
 Your beneficiary may use the funds for funeral expenses, unpaid bills, estate taxes, and more.
 However, it doesn’t retain preplanned funeral costs at present-day levels.

 4. Create a notification list